JonnavM/MultiDry-Ch3/README.md

 	0_functions.py: contains the functions to calculate the multi-year droughts (MYD), the normal droughts (ND), and creates masks for these droughts (mask_MYD and mask_ND).
 These functions are loaded in in the other scripts where necessary.

-	1. Scripts to calculate PET and SPEI 1_PenmanMonteith.py: Calculates PET with use of ERA5 data 1_PenmanMonteith_JRA.py: Calculates PET with use of JRA-3Q data 1_PenmanMonteith_MERRA.py: Calculates PET with use of MERRA-2 data 1_Calculate_SPEI.py: Calculates SPEI with use of PET and PR
+	1. Scripts to calculate PET and SPEI 1_detrend_data.py: Detrends different data field wrt the GMST 1_PenmanMonteith.py: Calculates PET with use of CMIP6 data 1_calculate_SPEI.py: Calculates SPEI with use of PET and PR

 	2. Scripts to validate data and results 2_compare_SPEI.py: Compares SPEI-12 between ERA5, MERRA-2, and JRA-3Q.
 Results in Figures S5-10.